 In order to avoid duplication and heavy maintenance tasks of the same segments across different sites, it is possible to share a segment across all sites.
 To share a segment, select Shared in the segment details page.

 Segments are mainly used to create personalized content on your website(s).
 Most of the time, a personalization by segment offers a good return on investment (ROI) compared to time invested in producing and coding personalized content or assets.
 Assigning a segment to a personalized variant takes only a few seconds and allows you to refer to a population that is not too small (unless your segment contains a significant amount of conditions).

 Segments are also very convenient to save a lot of time when building personalization as relying on them avoid to redefine over and over the same conditions, which takes time.

-Segments are also useful to analyze the reports provided by Marketing Factory, particularly the Qualitative analysis of your goal conversions.
+Segments are also useful to analyze the reports provided by jExperience, particularly the Qualitative analysis of your goal conversions.
 They will help you search for patterns or anti-patterns in your visitors behavior.
-It is more convenient to analyze results by segments rather than by trying to analyze user by user or property by property - even if that is a possible option with Marketing Factory.
+It is more convenient to analyze results by segments rather than by trying to analyze user by user or property by property - even if that is a possible option with jExperience.
 It can sometimes be more relevant than segments, which can mix multiple conditions.

 Conditions are detailed in the condition builder page.

 As you build conditions to define your segment, jExperience provides a very convenient count about the number of profiles / visitors matching.